 OK, so berries and milk make for great breakfast quinoa.
 We’re sure you’ve picked up on that by now.

 But what makes this recipe special is the addition of maple syrup, the coconut trifecta (coconut oil, coconut milk, and shredded coconut), and our favorite antioxidant source: blueberries.
-For extra protein, top with a tablespoon of chia or hemp seeds.
+For extra fiber, top with a tablespoon of chia or hemp seeds.

 We’re game for pretty much anything covered in melted peanut butter.
 This quinoa dish is cooked in coconut milk (though any milk will do), vanilla, and a dash of sweet spices, and topped with apples, creamy PB, and a handful of pecans.